DiamondLightSource/cs-web-proto/README.md

 - Edit the file `.env` to contain the correct connection information.
 - Restart the process for the settings to take effect.

+### Coniql

+The primary server that you will use is called [Coniql](https://github.com/dls-controls/coniql).
+It connects to the EPICS control system and provides data over GraphQL.

+For more on how to set up Coniql see [this wiki page](https://github.com/dls-controls/cs-web-proto/wiki/Running-cs-web-proto-against-Coniql).

+### Simulator

+There is a built-in simulator that can provide demo data.
+See [this wiki page](https://github.com/dls-controls/cs-web-proto/wiki/Simulating-a-control-system).

 ## Debugging

 The [loglevel](https://github.com/pimterry/loglevel) library is used for logging.
 To enable this, change the argument to `log.setLevel` in `App.tsx` and open the javascript console.